signalogic/SigSRF_SDK/mediaTest_readme.md

 > 2. calls PushPackets() and PullPackets(), which call [pktlib](#user-content-pktlib) APIs DSPushPackets() and DSPullPackets()
 > 3. reads input packet flow from pcaps and/or UDP ports inside PushPackets()
 > 4. creates sessions dynamically inside PushPackets(), which calls [pktlib](#user-content-pktlib) API DSCreateSession()
-> 5. saves (i) de-jittered and repaired packet streams and (ii) transcoded streams to local pcap files, and writes continuous merged audio streams to pcaps or UDP ports inside PullPackets()
+> 5. saves (i) re-ordered and repaired packet streams and (ii) transcoded streams to local pcap files, and writes continuous merged audio streams to pcaps or UDP ports inside PullPackets()

 <a name="StreamGroupUsage"></a>
 ## Stream Group Usage